 Why should I care about Hepatitis A?

 Hepatitis A virus can cause liver damage.
 Since 2016 over 20 states have been affected by hepatitis A outbreaks.
 Baltimore City is seeing a rise in Hepatitis A. People affected by the recent Hepatitis A outbreaks have been more likely to be hospitalized, and in rare cases have died, compared to outbreaks in years past.
-This is not due to a more deadly strain, rather an exacerbation of liver injury on an already damaged liver.
-This includes people with chronic liver disease such as cirrhosis, hepatitis B and hepatitis C infections.
+This is not due to a more deadly strain, but rather an exacerbation of liver injury on an already damaged liver.
+This includes people with chronic liver diseases such as cirrhosis, hepatitis B, and hepatitis C infections.